DiamondLightSource/httomolibgpu/docs/source/reference/methods_list/outlier_removal.rst

 Outliers removal filter
 ^^^^^^^^^^^^^^^^^^^^^^^
 Also called as **dezinger**.
 Outliers removal filter is a part of the module :doc:`../../api/httomolibgpu.misc.corr` for data correction.
-This method seeks the pixels that do not fit normally distributed data and isolate them by using the :ref:`method_median_filter`.
+This method seeks the pixels that do not fit normally distributed data and replace them by using the :ref:`method_median_filter`.
 The user needs to set the threshold (:code:`dif` parameter of the :code:`remove_outlier` method and :math:`\sigma` in equations bellow), based on which the filter will consider outliers that are **above** the chosen threshold.
 Mathematically, one can express it as: